 When I looked for information regarding Windows 10 and HIPAA and HITECH compliance, I found the Microsoft Azure HIPAA/HITECH Act Implementation Guidance and HIPAA/HITECH Act Implementation Guidance for Microsoft 365 and Microsoft Dynamics CRM Online.

-These guides instruct businesses who want to store PHI (personal health information) in Microsoft Azure, Microsoft 365, and Microsoft Dynamics CRM Online to sign a Business Associate Agreement (BAA).
-Office 365 users can get a BAA with the Business level subscriptions, as well as with the Enterprise O365 subscriptions.
+These guides instruct businesses who want to store PHI (personal health information) in Microsoft Azure, Office 365, and Microsoft Dynamics CRM Online to sign a Business Associate Agreement (BAA).
+Office 365 users can get a BAA with the Business level subscriptions, as well as with the Office 365 Enterprise subscriptions.

 For Azure: “Microsoft currently offers the BAA only to its Enterprise Agreement (volume licensing) customers and only for the services listed in the Scope section below.
 Customers should contact their Microsoft account manager to sign the BAA.”
 The guides also instruct businesses on where and how to store PHI.